Reykjavik Pride: History

 The first queer celebration in Reykjavík, a queer weekend (Icelandic: Hinsegin helgi), was held by Samtökin '78 in 1999 with a program at Ingólfstorg square.
 About 1,500 visitors attended to commemorate the 30 years anniversary of the Stonewall riots.
-A year later, in August 2000, the first Pride Parade was held in Reykjavík, which was given the Icelandic name Gleðigangan (English: the joy walk) and was part of a three-day celebrations in Reykjavík.
+A year later, in August 2000, the first Pride Parade was held in Reykjavík, which was given the Icelandic name Gleðigangan ("March of Joy") and was part of a three-day celebrations in Reykjavík.
 Reykjavik Pride had then been founded as an independent organisation under the leadership of Heimir Már Pétursson and Þorvaldar Kristinsson.
-Previously, freedom marches had taken place in Reykjavík in 1993 and 1994 where gays and lesbians demanded equality.
+The name "March of Joy" was chosen deliberately to contrast with earlier, smaller protest marches held in 1993 and 1994, which had been called "liberation marches."
+According to Heimir Már Pétursson, the goal was to create "the complete opposite" of a demonstration, avoiding any mention of "resistance or trouble."
+Organizers suppressed reports of homophobic incidents, such as a costume rental agency refusing to provide national costumes for drag performers, to maintain a facade of universal acceptance.
 The attendance of the first Reykjavík Pride Parade was beyond expectations and it has been stated that up to 12,000 visitors attended the city centre.

 Since then, Reykjavík Pride has been held annually in the Reykjavík, the festival's program is longer and the number of events has increased.
 Today, Reykjavík Pride is Iceland's biggest annual festival, with over 100,000 guests visiting the city centre during the Pride Parade.

+Controversies and criticism

+Scholars Þorsteinn Vilhjálmsson and Íris Ellenberger have critiqued Reykjavík Pride's "March of Joy" discourse for fostering a form of Icelandic homonationalism, where the nation's self-image as a "queer paradise" is used to stereotype Eastern European immigrants as homophobic and joyless.
+This narrative redirects blame for any remaining homophobia away from Icelandic society and onto national others.
+They argue that the parade's emphasis on joy and gratitude encourages forgetting past state homophobia, AIDS deaths, and radical queer activism.
+This forward-looking, happy temporality aligns with neoliberal values of self-responsibility and discourages structural critique.
+The parade's strategy helped it to grow rapidly but also depoliticized LGBTQ+ visibility in Iceland.

+In 2019, queer activist Elí Hörpu og Önundar was arrested, when trying to access the Reykjavík Pride parade with signs calling for queer liberation from an anti-racist perspective.
+Police reports later revealed that the Pride organizers had tipped off the police, claiming that Elí planned to disrupt the march.
+Elí denied any intention to disrupt and stated they were on their way to join the parade.
+The organizers issued an official apology in 2022, three years after the arrest.